 You can’t predict what will happen

 Too many preppers create narrow plans or overly invest in specific gear while ignoring glaring holes in their plans.
-What’s the point of being super prepared for an EMP attack if you can’t handle a simple hurricane?
+What’s the point of being super prepared for a massive solar flare if you can’t handle a simple hurricane?

 The most you should do in this regard is be thoughtful about where you live and what is more likely to happen around you.